Who is eligible for the GSA Travel Funding Program?

 - Active Member – $300

-- Note: Volunteers for MGRS will have their eligibility for funding extended six months.
-This means that for the 2016-2017 academic year, volunteers will be eligible for conference funding up to September 25, 2017.
+- Note: This means that for the 2017-2018 academic year, volunteers will be eligible for conference funding up to October 7th, 2018.

 - Note: GSA travel reimbursement rates are set at each new fiscal year (July 1st) and may vary from year to year.
 If you volunteer for MGRS and you conference takes place after the start of the new fiscal year (after July 1st) you will be reimbursed at the rate set for the new fiscal year.